Champii/Comet/README.md

 ### Bind your variables to `input` fields that react to events

 This is exclusive to `input` fields for now
-The whole component is re-rendered on input's blur event (unfocus).
 Each binding should be unique, as in a different variable for each one

 ```rust